kushyzee/100-days-of-code/log.md

 **Thoughts**: It has been some months since I did any project using HTML and CSS, so I started working on a coding challenge by frontendmentors.
 I have made good progress and should get it completed tomorrow

+### Day 54: August 21.
+2022

+**Today's progress**: solved some problems on codewars and hackerrank

+**Thoughts**: i have been trying to solve a particular problem on codewars for over 2 days but i ran into a bug that i couldn't figure out, so today i signed up on hackerrank.
+I went back to the codewars problem later on and i finally figured out what was wrong with the code